Plan a Conditional Access deployment

 - What client app types will be included in or excluded from the policy?

-- If using Identity Protection, do you want to incorporate sign-in risk protection?
+- If using Identity Protection, do you want to incorporate sign-in or user risk?

 Do you want to grant access to resources by requiring one or more of the following?